adityab/turbulence/algorithms/link-clusterspace.rst

 ::

     Q = queue of clusterspace roots
+    while Q is not empty:
-    For X in Q:
+        X = next element in Q
         COMPARE-CLASSES(N, X)
+        If N is not linked
+            Add DIRECT-SUBCLASSES-OF(X) to Q

-    If Q is empty and N is still no linked:
+    If N is still no linked:
-        Set N as a new root                    # Loner
+        add N as a new Root